Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/SEC-335/README.md

-Certain week folder have been moved to [this repository](https://github.com/Oliver-Mustoe/funnyhaha) in order to protect a system downloading this repo locally :)
+Certain week folders have been moved to [this repository](https://github.com/Oliver-Mustoe/funnyhaha) in order to protect a system downloading this repo locally :)